-A \ac{ML} model is a mathematical model that generates predictions by finding relationships between patterns of the input features and labels in the data~\cite{model_aws20}.
-Thus, when using machine learning for any task, it is common to test different types of models in order to find the one that best suits the application~\cite{bishop:2006}.
+An \ac{ML} model is a mathematical model that generates predictions by finding relationships between patterns of the input features and labels in the data~\cite{model_aws20}.
+Thus, when using machine learning for any task, it is common to test different types of models and fine-tune them to find the one that best suits the application~\cite{bishop:2006}.
 In cybersecurity, due to the dynamic scenarios presented in many tasks, streaming data models are strongly recommended to achieve a good performance, given that they belong to non-stationary distributions, new data are produced all the time, and they can be easily updated or adapted with them~\cite{MOA-Book-2018}.
-As a consequence, it is important to understand how to effectively use and, sometimes, implement a \ac{ML} model in these scenarios, given that they may present many drawbacks that are not feasible in a real application.
+As a consequence, it is important to understand how to effectively use and, sometimes, implement an \ac{ML} model in these scenarios, given that they may present many drawbacks that are not feasible in a real application.